openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 | `machineconfiguration.openshift.io/currentImage` | The fully-qualified digested image pullspec for the currently-booted OS image for a given node. |
 | `machineconfiguration.openshift.io/desiredImage` | The fully-qualified digested image pullspec for the desired OS image for a given node.          |

+**Discussion:** It was previously discussed that using the `osImageURL` field on the MachineConfigs will be a more consistent way of doing this in the future, so this practice will likely go away.

 #### MachineConfigPools